Guitar Picking Techniques

 Obviously there is a lot to playing guitar, and a lot to the different ways you can pick and pluck your strings.

-But with this overview of the various ways you can pick a guitar, you now have a good grasp of the guitar picking landscape.
+But with this overview of the various ways you can pick a guitar, you now have a good grasp of the major ways to pick a guitar.

 Pick a skill or two that you think seems cool and work on it until you’re fairly comfortable.
 Don’t try to learn or practice too much all at once.